• Skip to primary navigation

 • 100 ml warm water

-• 25 ml cider vinegar
+• 25 ml apple cider vinegar or lemon juice

 • 250 g light brown sugar or caster sugar but you'll get a lighter bread